Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Introduction

 \section{Introduction}

 The differential privacy (DP) framework offers strong guarantees on the risk of identifying an individual's presence in a database from public disclosures of functions of that database~\cite{DworkMNS:06sensitivity}.
 This metric has been applied to a variety of computational tasks where privacy guarantees are required, especially in theoretical computer science, databases, and machine learning.
-The monograph of Dwork and Roth~\cite{DworkRoth} gives an in-depth treatment of the fundamentals; a shorter survey attuned to signal processing~\cite{SarwateC:13survey} has also appeared.
-A key aspect of this approach to privacy is the introduction of randomness into the computation that helps limit the privacy risk.
-However, guaranteeing a tight bound on privacy risk often incurs a significant penalty in terms of the usefulness of the published result.
-Fundamentally, differential privacy is a property of the distribution of the computation's output conditioned on its input.
-In this paper we seek to understand how this conditional distribution distorts the input for the task of data publishing.
-We study this privacy-utility tradeoff in the context of publishing a differentially private approximation of the full dataset and measure utility via a distortion measure.
+The monograph of Dwork and Roth~\cite{DworkRoth} gives an in-depth treatment of the fundamentals; a short tutorial for signal processing applications introduces basic concepts~ .
+Under differential privacy, randomizing the computation limits the privacy risk, or \emph{leakage}, due to revealing the result of the computation.
+This randomization often incurs a significant penalty in terms of the usefulness of the published result: this is known as the privacy-utility tradeoff.
+Differential privacy is a property of the distribution of the computation's output conditioned on its input, which can be modeled information-theoretically as a noisy channel.
+In this paper we seek to understand the distortion properties of channels that guarantee differential privacy: this is the privacy-utility tradeoff for the task of publishing a differentially private approximation of the full dataset with utility quantified via a distortion measure.

-In many applications the data collector may be required to publish a version of the dataset, but may also know something \textit{a priori} about the underlying population distribution from existing public data or previously published statistics.
-In particular, they may know that some values are more likely than others, or may know something about the distribution up to the labeling of the alphabet.
-Motivated by these observations, we assume that for a given dataset the set of possible distributions is known, but its exact distribution is unknown.
+The DP framework makes no modeling assumptions on the data distribution and gives distribution-independent privacy guarantees.
+However, in many applications a data published may know something \textit{a priori} about the data distribution.
+For example, they may know that some elements of the alphabet have a higher probability, or may know something about the distribution up to the labeling of the alphabet.

+There are many instances in which a data holder may be required to publish a version of the underlying data.
+To capture the data holder's knowledge, we assume they know the true distribution lies in an uncertainty set or \emph{source set} of distributions but do not know the true distribution exactly.
+This knowledge could come from previously published population statistics, public data or estimation from the source itself, with the uncertainty set represented by confidence intervals.
+To match the spirit of DP models, we do not assume a Bayesian prior on the set of distributions.